Stratigraphic unit: Lithostratigraphic units

 The Permian through Jurassic strata of the Colorado Plateau area of southeastern Utah demonstrate the principles of stratigraphy.
 These strata make up much of the famous prominent rock formations in widely spaced protected areas such as Capitol Reef National Park and Canyonlands National Park.
 From top to bottom: Rounded tan domes of the Navajo Sandstone, layered red Kayenta Formation, cliff-forming, vertically jointed, red Wingate Sandstone, slope-forming, purplish Chinle Formation, layered, lighter-red Moenkopi Formation, and white, layered Cutler Formation sandstone.
 Picture from Glen Canyon National Recreation Area, Utah.

 Sequences of sedimentary and volcanic rocks are subdivided on the basis of their shared or associated lithology.
 Formally identified lithostratigraphic units are structured in a hierarchy of lithostratigraphic rank, higher rank units generally comprising two or more units of lower rank.
 Going from smaller to larger in rank, the main lithostratigraphic ranks are bed, member, formation, group and supergroup.

 Formal names of lithostratigraphic units are assigned by geological surveys.
 Units of formation or higher rank are usually named for the unit's type location, and the formal name usually also states the unit's rank or lithology.
-A lithostratigraphic unit may have a change in rank over a some distance; a group may thin to a formation in another region and a formation may reduce in rank for member or bed as it "pinches out".
+A lithostratigraphic unit may have a change in rank over some distance; a group may thin to a formation in another region and a formation may reduce in rank for member or bed as it "pinches out".